ericrqs/Juniper-vMX/README.md

 ### Teardown
 1. Apps are destroyed automatically by the default teardown process and the VMs are automatically deleted by the cloud provider
-1. The hook vnf_cleanup_orch_hook_post_teardown on the VNF Cleanup Service deletes the virtual L2 and the autoloaded vMX resource
+1. The hook `vnf_cleanup_orch_hook_post_teardown` on each `VNF Cleanup Service` deletes the virtual L2, the autoloaded vMX resource, and OpenStack networking objects

 ### Virtual L2 operation